jpcaulfi/React/README.md

 Various projects I've built using just React.

-"Jupiter-App" is the beginning design of the front-end for Goliath.
+"Jupiter-App" is an early concept design of the Goliath front-end.

 "Showcase-2.0" is an old, outdated showcase website of my early work.